rfhb/ctrdata/README.md

 install.packages("devtools")
 devtools::install_github("rfhb/ctrdata")
 #
+# If this fails, see 'Issues and Notes' below.
+#
 # Note the packages that will be installed
 # automatically as dependencies of ctrdata:
 # rmongodb, RCurl, curl, clipr